shenwzh3/DialogXL/README.md

 ## Training
-You can also train the models your self with the following codes:
+You can also train the models with the following codes:

 For IEMOCAP:
 `python run.py --dataset_name IEMOCAP --max_sent_len 200 --mem_len 900 --windowp 10 --num_heads 2 2 4 4 --dropout 0 --lr 1e-5 --epochs 50`